Q: Does Chase have a secured credit card? The website doesn’t show the application.

 A: Chase has long favored those consumers with very good to excellent credit scores, ostensibly to control their downside risk.
 Even though they’ve experienced record profits in recent years there seems to be no change to their strategy.

 With the exception of their Slate card (for average credit) these days the credit score requirements for their credit cards are basically on par with American Express; you need to have excellent credit to be approved.

-- With the Fed keeping interest rates at all-time lows, deposit accounts are no longer money makers for the banks.
+- With the Fed keeping interest rates low, deposit accounts are no longer money makers for the banks.
 Why would they want to pay you interest when instead, they can borrow from the Fed for next to nothing?
 For this reason, having a secured card with a deposit of say, $500 to $2,000, is no longer enticing for banks.
 Simply put, there’s more money to be made elsewhere… such as with premium credit cards.

 - When it comes to premium cards, in many regards Chase is tied with American Express nowadays.
-Because of the heavy advertising I’m sure you already know about their Sapphire, but they also issue cards for luxury hotels Hyatt and Ritz-Carlton and a high card called the Palladium.
+Because of the heavy advertising I’m sure you already know about their Sapphire, but they also issue cards for luxury hotels Hyatt and Ritz-Carlton and a high-status card called the Palladium.
 In short, the Chase brand = premium cards, so I doubt they would issue secured credit cards because that might dilute the perception of their brand.

 |Capital One||Capital One Secured MasterCard|

 |Primor||Primor Secured Visa Gold Card; Primor Secured Visa Classic Card|